berryywise/e-bookmaniac/README.md

 User authentication and authorization.
 Register - Login - Caching.

 Full email system.
-Email verification, password recovery, all the way to a new sale announcement. --> Currently inactive due to subscription plan.
+Email verification, password recovery, all the way to a new sale announcement.

 Live marketplace.